cisagov/Malcolm/README.md

 Indices older than 10 years will be periodically deleted.
 Is this OK?
 (Y/n): n

-Enter index delete threshold (eg., 90 days, 2 years, etc.): 5 years
+Enter index delete threshold (e.g., 90 days, 2 years, etc.): 5 years

 Indices older than 5 years will be periodically deleted.
 Is this OK?
 (Y/n): y